-Mutual information

-In order to provide the overlap invariance, normalized mutual information (MI) was utilized (Studholme et al., 1999).
-The normalized MI between X and Y, denoted as I(X, Y), is a measure for the statistical dependency between both variables, defined as equation (2).
-In this study, normalized MI was applied to estimate the non-linear image intensity distribution between IACT/HCT/ACT and CACT.
+Mutual information.
+In order to provide the overlap invariance, normalized mutual information (MI) was utilized (Studholme et al 1999).
+The normalized MI between X and Y, denoted as I(X, Y), is a measure of the statistical dependence between both variables, defined as in equation (2).
+In this study, normalized MI was applied to estimate the nonlinear image intensity distribution between IACT/HCT/ACT and CACT:

-$$I(X;Y) = \frac{P(X) + P(Y)}{P(X,Y)}$$ (2)
+$$I(X,Y) = \frac{P(X) + P(Y)}{P(X,Y)},$$ (2)

-where P(x) is the histogram of X, P(y) is the histogram of Y and P(x,y) is the joint histogram of X and Y. Mutual information represents how much the knowledge of X decreases the uncertainty of Y. Therefore, I(X,Y) is a measure of the shared information between X and Y. The larger the normalized MI values, the more similar two images are (Studholme et al., 1999; Zhang et al., 2008).
+where P(X) is the histogram of X, P(Y) is the histogram of Y and P(X, Y) is the joint histogram of X and Y. MI represents how much the knowledge of X decreases the uncertainty of Y. Therefore, I(X, Y) is a measure of the shared information between X and Y. The larger the normalized MI values, the more similar two images are (Studholme et al 1999, Zhang et al 2008).